srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Perspective Transformation

 Right after the distortion correction, I applied a perspective transformation.
 To do so, I manually selected 4 points on a test image that corresponds to a rectange in reality.
 I selected 4 output point coordinates to project the 4 reactange points into an actual rectangle.
-This transforms the image's perspective that better aid in the lane identification.
+This transforms the image's perspective to better aid in the lane identification.

 ![alt text][image9]
 ![alt text][image10]